AshrithSagar/EEG-Imagined-speech-recognition/README.md

 ## Usage

-1. Preprocess EEG data:
+Run the different workflows to preprocess the EEG data and train the model.

-Preprocess the EEG data to extract relevant features and prepare it for model training.
+1. `features-karaone.py`:

-1. Train the model:
+Preprocess the EEG data to extract relevant features.

-Train a machine learning model using the preprocessed EEG data.
+1. `ifs-classifier.py`:
-Experiment with different algorithms and hyperparameters to optimize performance.
+Train a machine learning classifier using the preprocessed EEG data.

 ## References